thangle89/PersonalBlog/content/blog/common-server-architectures-for-micro-serivce/index.md

 ### 6. Summary

 Domain driven design for microservice is widely used to structure api applications.
 Besides the benefits of smoother communication between technical and domain experts, DDD and clean architecture ensure separation of concerns and dependency inversion principals for api systems.
 Those characteristics help maintain and develop api systems easier.
-In large applications, a gateway layer or message queue can be used to provide more abstraction layer and increase the scalability for applications.
+In large applications, a gateway layer or message queue can be used to provide additional abstraction layer and increase the scalability for applications.

 ### References